Ice Breaking

 query = dbContext.Products.Order(orderBy);

-Here, we are ordering products by the "Size" property within the Properties JSON field.
+Here, we are ordering products by the "Size" property within the `Properties` JSON field.&#x20;

 DynamicWhere.ex simplifies the process of working with nested JSON objects, offering flexibility and efficiency in your data queries.